About

 Tech stack

-On the backend, I primarily use Node or Bun, with Nitro or Hono as web frameworks, and an SQL database with Drizzle or Prisma.
+On the backend, I primarily use Node or Bun, with Nitro or Hono as web frameworks, and an SQL db with Drizzle or Prisma.
 For scripting and CLI tools, it's usually just Bun, less often Deno.

 Bookshelf